bashelled/shini/README.md

 # shini
 A mini ZSH theme with all the essenstials.

 shini is a small zsh style everyone can use.
+It s
 It comes with the following features:

 1. directory (with home/~ alias)
 2. username